AdamHarries/Gideon-Soliloquy/Character.md

 V, S 	1 round

 You extend your hand and trace a sigil of warding in the air.
 Until the end of your next turn, you have resistance against bludgeoning, piercing, and slashing damage dealt by weapon attacks.

+### Shocking Grasp PHB p275
+Level   School  Casting Time   Range
+Cantrip Evocation 1 action      Touch
+Components  Duration
+V, S    Instantaneous

+Lightning springs from your hand to deliver a shock to a creature you try to touch.
+Make a melee spell attack against the target.
+You have advantage on the attack roll if the target is wearing armor made of metal.
+On a hit, the target takes 1d8 lightning damage, and it can't take reactions until the start of its next turn.

+The spell's damage increases by 1d8 when you reach 5th level (2d8), 11th level (3d8), and 17th level (4d8).

 ### Magic Missile PHB p257
 Level 	School 	Casting Time 	Range